marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options.rst

 .. index:: machine-dependent options

-Each target machine supported by GCC can have its own options-for example, to allow you to compile for a particular processor variant or ABI, or to control optimizations specific to that machine.
+Each target machine supported by GCC can have its own options---for example, to allow you to compile for a particular processor variant or ABI, or to control optimizations specific to that machine.
 By convention, the names of machine-specific options start with